 Replica of the Pere Marquette Railroad Depot

 The Museum is housed in a replica of the original Pere Marquette Depot that existed near the site in the 1920s.
-The original plans were discovered by life-long New Buffalo area residents Nadra and Al Kissman and Ron and Rol Oselka and the building was built from those original blueprints.
+The original plans were discovered by lifelong New Buffalo area residents Nadra and Al Kissman and Ron and Rol Oselka and the building was built from those original blueprints.

-Troop Sleeper Car
+Pullman WWII Troop Sleeper Car

-See how our soldiers, sailors, marines and airman traveled during WWII.
-Between December, 1941 and June, 1945 U.S. railroads carried almost 44 million armed services personnel.
+See how our soldiers, sailors, marines, and airman traveled during WWII.
+Between December 1941 and June 1945, U.S. railroads carried almost 44 million armed services personnel.
 As there were not enough cars and coaches available to meet the massive need for troop transit created by World War II, in late 1943 the U.S. Office of Defense Transportation contracted with the Pullman Company to build 2,400 troop sleepers.

-A troop sleeper car was a railroad passenger car which had been constructed to serve as something of a mobile barracks for transporting troops over distances sufficient to require overnight accommodations.
+A troop sleeper car was a railroad passenger car that had been constructed to serve as something of a mobile barracks for transporting troops over distances sufficient to require overnight accommodations.
 This method allowed part of the trip to be made overnight, reducing the amount of transit time required and increasing travel efficiency.

 HO Scale Model train layout